sidorares/node-mysql2/documentation/Prepared-Statements.md

 // close cached statement for 'select 1 + ? + ? as result'. noop if not in cache
 connection.unprepare('select 1 + ? + ? as result');
 ```
+Note that `connection.execute()` will cache the prepared statement for better performance, remove the cache with `connection.unprepare()` when you're done.

 ## Manual prepare / execute

+Manually prepared statements doesn't comes with LRU cache and SHOULD be closed using `statement.close()` instead of `connection.unprepare()`.

 ```js
 connection.prepare('select ? + ? as tests', (err, statement) => {